MicrosoftDocs/dynamics365smb-docs/financials/madeira-how-setup-email.md

 ---
-title: How to: Set up Email| Microsoft Docs
+title: 'How to: Set up Email| Microsoft Docs'
-description: Describes how to use the company's SMTP server to send and receive email within Financials, alternatively how to use the email server settings that were created with the Office 365 subscription.
+description: description: Describes how to use the company's SMTP server to send and receive email messages within Financials, or alternatively how to use the email server settings created with the Office 365 subscription.
 documentationcenter: ''
 author: SorenGP